-Medication errors are a big drain on hospital resources on many fronts.
-According the National Institutes of Health, medication errors affected more than 7 million patients in 2016, cost $21 billion annually across all care settings, and cause up to 1 million emergency room visits each year.
-The study reports that approximately 30% of patients have at least one prescription discrepancy at the time of discharge.
+Medication errors are a big drain on hospital resources on many fronts, and according the National Institutes of Health, medication errors affected more than 7 million patients in 2016.
+That has big consequences, costing approximately $21 billion annually across all care settings.
+In addition, those errors can cause up to 1 million emergency room visits each year.
+The NIH study reports that 30% of patients have at least one prescription discrepancy at the time of discharge.

-A lack of knowledge and information about their prescriptions can cause:
+A lack of knowledge and information about prescriptions can cause: